What Is the Difference Between a Plan and a Strategy?

 From Theory to Execution: The BDA Perspective

 BDA-certified professionals are trained not just to understand strategy, but to build it.
-Through certifications like BDA-CP™ (Certified Professional) and BDA-SCP™ (Senior Certified Professional), business developers learn how to:
+Through certifications like BDA-CP™ and BDA-SCP™, business developers learn how to:

 • Translate market data into structured initiatives